top of page

 If you want to make your home more energy efficient but aren’t sure where to start, a home energy audit is a great first step.
 Home energy audits provide an overview of your home's energy efficiency.
 They outline how much energy your home uses, any areas of inefficiency, and necessary improvements.

-• The audit, is completed by a certified energy auditor, who will visit your home, conduct tests to detect air leaks, and inspects insulation, windows, doors, and HVAC systems.
+• The audit is completed by a certified energy auditor, who will visit your home, conduct tests to detect air leaks, and inspect insulation, windows, doors, and HVAC systems.

-• The report, which provides specific recommendations for energy-saving upgrades and improvements tailored to your home.
+• The report provides specific recommendations for energy-saving upgrades and improvements tailored to your home.

 Professional Audits